-'''

 def step(self, mcs):

 if mcs == 100:

 pg = CompuCellSetup.persistent_globals

 pg.return_object = 200.0 + random()

 '''

 This is a "regular" steppable.
-The only new part is the line where we modify CompuCellSetup. persistent\globals.return\object.
-This variable that will persist even after simulation is finished is the way we pass simulation return value to the caller.
+There are two new parts of interest.
+The first new part is where we retrieve a value from CompuCellSetup.persistent_globals.input_object.
+This variable is set in Python before CC3D is called and is passed to CC3D during instantiation of a simulation through a Python function.
+The second new part is the line where we modify CompuCellSetup.persistent_globals.return_object.
+This variable that will persist even after simulation is finished is the way we set what is returned by our simulation.
 Here, our return value is set to be a sum of number 200.0 and a random number between 0 and 1.
 This return value can be set at any point in the simulation.
 In particular it often makes sense to set it in the finish function, but for illustration purposes we set it in step function.
-When accessing persistent\globals object, do not forget to include necessary import: from cc3d import CompuCellSetup
+When accessing persistent_globals object, do not forget to include necessary import: from cc3d import CompuCellSetup.